-- Laptops will occasionally be needed for classwork, but otherwise should be put away-these are terribly distracting when they're not needed, and make it difficult for everyone to focus.
-I'll be clear about which parts of each class are Screen Needed, Screen Optional, or Screen Free by labeling the daily agenda on the board. - With rare exception, you won't need your phone in class, so please keep it away and silent at all times. - Because unwarranted screen use is so distracting, it will result in a lower class participation grade.
+• Laptops will occasionally be needed for classwork, but otherwise should be put away-these are terribly distracting when they're not needed, and make it difficult for everyone to focus.
+I'll be clear about which parts of each class are Screen Needed, Screen Optional, or No Screen by labeling the daily agenda on the board.

+• You won't need your phone in class, so please keep it away and silent at all times.
+We may at some point institute a Phone Parking Lot.

+• Because unwarranted screen use is so distracting, it will result in a lower class participation grade.